 About The Authors:

 Hal Baseman, COO and a principal at ValSource, LLC, has over 40 years of experience in pharmaceutical operations, validation, and regulatory compliance.
 He has held positions in executive management and technical operations at several drug manufacturing and consulting firms.
 He is the immediate past chair of the PDA Board of Directors, former chair of the PDA Science Advisory Board, former co-leader of the PDA Process Validation Interest Group, and co-leader of the PDA Aseptic Processing Points to Consider task force, as well as a long-time member of the PDA Training Research Institute faculty.
 Baseman holds an MBA in management from LaSalle University and a B.S. in biology from Ursinus College.
-He can reach him at email@example.com.
+He can be reached at firstname.lastname@example.org.

 Kelly Waldron is a senior consultant with ValSource and a member of the Pharmaceutical Regulatory Science Team (PRST) at the Dublin Institute of Technology.
 She has expertise in the development and implementation of innovative approaches to quality risk management (QRM), as well as in various quality functions in the pharmaceutical, biopharmaceutical, and medical device industries, including quality system design, quality strategy and planning, deviations/investigations, CAPA, change management, audit and inspection programs and response, stability programs, and design control.
 She has a BA in biology from Boston University, an MBA in pharmaceutical management from Fairleigh Dickinson University, and a Ph.D. in pharmaceutical regulatory science from the Dublin Institute of Technology.
 She can be reached at email@example.com.